NDaria-Cyber/Token-Hijack-leading-to-Account-Compromise/README.md

 **Technical Level** : the malware was able to persist and hijack the accounts since :

-- The installer of the application stopped at 100% for a long period of time which allowed the malware to persist
+- The installer of the application stopped at 100% for a long period of time which might have provided time for the malware to execute background payload
 - No real-time protection enabled on the machine
-- Machine was connected to Wifi, making it easier for the attacker to connect and execute payload
+- Malware didn't depend on Wifi, but on the execution of the malicious file
 - No VPN /VM/Sandbox connected, hence the attacker connected directly to the host machine
 - Lack of MFA/2FA (Multiple Factor Authentication/2 Factor Authentication) in some accounts